Attempts to overturn the 2020 United States presidential election: 2021 German federal election

 During the 2021 German federal election, the Center for Monitoring, Analysis and Strategy (CeMAS) found that false claims of voter fraud had become commonplace on Telegram in Germany, with accusations against Dominion Voting Systems being common despite the company's technology not being used in German elections.
 CeMAS researcher Miro Dittrich said, "We have seen far-right actors try to claim election fraud since at least 2016, but it didn't take off.
 When Trump started telling the 'big lie,' it became a big issue in Germany, sometimes bigger than the pandemic, because far-right groups and the AfD are carefully monitoring the success Trump is having with this narrative."

 Justice Department investigations

 By March 2022, Justice Department investigations of participants in the Capitol attack had expanded to include activities of Trump's inner circle leading up to the attack.
-A federal grand jury was empaneled that issued at least one subpoena seeking records about people who organized, spoke at, or provided security at Trump rallies, as well as information about members of the executive and legislative branches who may have taken part in planning or executing the rallies, or attempted to "obstruct, influence, impede or delay" the certification of the election.
+A federal grand jury was empaneled.
+Later in 2022, a special counsel was appointed.

+On August 1, 2023, Trump was indicted.
+The indictment described six alleged co-conspirators.
+However, following Trump's election to the presidency in November 2024, the case was dismissed at the request of special counsel Jack Smith, who cited the DOJ's policy of not prosecuting sitting Presidents.
+In January 2025, Smith resigned, and the special counsel released its report, saying that "the admissible evidence was sufficient to obtain and sustain a conviction at trial."
+With Trump in office again, the Office of Special Counsel announced on August 1, 2025 that it had opened an investigation into Smith, alleging that his investigations into Trump's actions had been politically motivated.

 Civil lawsuits

-In May 2022, a civil lawsuit was filed in Dane County, Wisconsin against the ten Trump supporters who had presented themselves as alternate electors for that state.
+In May 2022, a civil lawsuit was filed in Dane County, Wisconsin, against the ten Trump supporters who had presented themselves as alternate electors for that state.